-The group operates in India – in the state of Rajasthan; and in West Africa – Burkina Faso and Mali.
+The group primarily operates in India – in the state of Rajasthan.
+In addition, the group has operations in Burkina Faso and Mali.

 Panthera Resources PLC (“Panthera” or the “Company”) is a UK registered company.
 The Company was established to act as a holding company for Indo Gold Limited, an unlisted Australian registered company.
 The Company aims to explore and develop gold assets in India and West Africa.

 In India, emphasis will continue to be placed on attaining a prospecting licence for the Bhukia Gold Project, an established gold resource and the Company’s primary asset.
 Once acquired, the extensive amount of exploration already completed will be leveraged and further drilling is expected to define a substantial JORC-compliant resource base and allow the completion of a bankable feasibility study.

 In West Africa, the Group now has the opportunity to re-prioritise its activities following the successful addition of the Labola property in southern Burkina Faso to its already exciting portfolio of properties.
 Expanding Labola’s previously defined resource will become one of the Company’s priority activities, which compliments recent drill success achieved at Naton and the definition of multiple exciting targets elsewhere in West Africa.
 The first RC drilling program at Naton achieved excellent results with ore grade intersections encountered at 4 of the 5 structures tested, and further drilling is clearly required.
 Whilst in southern Mali high-quality drill-ready targets have also been defined at Bassala and Kalaka, the Company intends to continue exploring these areas and define a JORC compliant resource.